An explanation of Mondrian's oeuvre by Michael Sciam

 Emotional drives and ethical rules

-The sign of equivalence between opposites (the square form) urges us to attribute one and the same value to the parts of us that are closer to the natural world and those that instead characterize us as the human species, namely intellect and reason; disharmony between body and mind, conflicts between emotional drives and ethical rules; internal imbalances that end up being projected onto the external world to create friction and conflict between individuals and between individuals and their environment.
+The sign of equivalence between opposites (the square form) suggests to attribute one and the same value to our nature and to what instead characterizes us as the human species, namely intellect and reason in order to avoid or minimize conflicts between emotional drives and ethical rules; internal imbalances that end up being projected onto the external world to create friction and conflicts between individuals and between individuals and their environment.

 How rare and precious are instead those moments in which we see and understand the reasons of both parts of ourselves, when we manage to expand the space of our consciousness to such an extent as to contemplate all the diversity present within us as a dynamic unity.

 Duality disappears for an instant.
 We feel that we are all one and everything outside appears to be in a state of harmony because there is harmony within.
-Contemplating that synthesis, reveling in the instant of an eternal joy that seems to unite us with the whole (the unity symbolized by the square of Pier and Ocean 5), then opening up again to see things separate and clash with one another in the multifarious disintegrative rhythms of everyday life (the multifarious space around the square unit of Pier and Ocean 5).
+Contemplating that synthesis, reveling in the instant of an eternal joy that seems to unite us with the whole (the unity symbolized by the square in Pier and Ocean 5), then opening up again to see things separate and clash with one another in the multifarious disintegrative rhythms of everyday life (the controversial space around the square unit in Pier and Ocean 5).

 That idea of unity remains in the heart, a taste of universal life that is no longer revealed in the particular but of which our fleeting emotions and our constant pursuit of equilibrium are a component – albeit infinitesimal – capable of making an essential contribution to the whole.